1varunvc/schedule-personalised-sms/README.md

 ```

 In another terminal, run:

 ```bash
 curl -X GET http://localhost:8888/.netlify/functions/sendSMS -H "Content-Type: application/json"
 ```

-### 5. Deploy to Netlify
+### 8: Deploy to Netlify
-Ensure your local modifications are committed and pushed to your GitHub repository.
+Before deploying, ensure that all local modifications have been committed and pushed to your GitHub repository.
 Then, through Netlify's dashboard, initiate a new site deployment by connecting your GitHub repository and configuring the build settings and environment variables as detailed above.

 For a detailed guide, see 'Setting Up and Deploying to Netlify' below.

-### 6. Schedule the Function
+### 9: Schedule the Function
-Leverage EasyCron to automate the execution of your Netlify function, adhering to your desired scheduling.
+Utilize EasyCron to automate the execution of your Netlify function, adhering to your desired scheduling.
 Configure the cron job to target your function's Netlify endpoint URL, ensuring reliable, timed SMS dispatch.

 For a detailed guide, see 'Setting Up EasyCron' below.